 Here are 3 ways to proceed:

-No. 2: Find a sparring partner.
+- Find a sparring partner.
 Find someone who’s comfortable and capable of taking an opposing point of view.
 That doesn’t mean you should seek out every malcontent in an operation.
-It means you should find someone who is intelligent, thoughtful and open to tackling a discussion from an opposing view.
+It means you should find someone who is intelligent, thoughtful, and open to tackling a discussion from an opposing view.
 Don’t be seen as a leader who refuses to listen to different ideas.
 Or, worse, one who penalizes people for suggesting them.